-Figure 14-17 shows the cumulative frequency curves for AuEq composite values and block grades for the porphyry zone.
+Figure 14-17 shows the cumulative frequency curves for Au composite values and block grades for the porphyry zone.
 The figure indicates no significant issues with the grade interpolation.
-There are one or two minor changes in slope of the block grades which is attributed to the wide spaced drilling.

 Figure 14-17.
-Cumulative Frequency Curves for Zone 2 Composite Values & Block Grades
+Cumulative Frequency Curves for Zone 2 Au Composite Values & Block Grades